ronakrm/rmpyutils/README.md

 # rmpyutils
 A bunch of miscellaneous python utilities.
+All typical pronunciations current acceptable.